 Optional parameters of COSE Keys are intentionally not included in the COSE Key Thumbprint computation so that their absence or presence in the COSE Key does not alter the resulting value.
-The COSE Key Thumbprint is a digest of the essential parameters required to represent the key as a COSE Key, rather than any additional data that might accompany the key.
+The COSE Key Thumbprint is a digest of the ordered essential parameters needed to represent a COSE Key, with all other parameters excluded.